loghman/LS-ClientAssistant/README.md

 Paramters:

-1. with
+1. with (optional)
-2. keyValues (for filtering)
+2. keyValues (optional - for filtering)
-3. perPage (for pagination, the defualt number is 20 and it means 20 items per page)
+3. perPage (optional - for pagination, the defualt number is 20 and it means 20 items per page)
-4. orderBy (you can set an order for returned collection which the default is ``OrderByEnum::LATEST``)
+4. orderBy (optional - you can set an order for returned collection which the default is ``OrderByEnum::LATEST``)

 ```php
 LMSProduct::list();